fgrandel/meteor-versioning/README.md

 # To roll back a running transaction just emit tx.rollback() and all
 # operations you added since the last commit will be "forgotten".

+# Use Meteor's usual query API to retrieve objects from your versioned
+# collection.
+Observers work normally, too:
+allNodes = nodes.find().fetch()

 # To undo the last transaction, simply call:
 tx.undo()

 # This will undo the last transaction of the current client!
 (Or if you are
 # on the server side then the last transaction commited by the server.)
 There
 # currently is no global undo.
+# Undo is multi-level.
+You can undo as many operations as you like.
 # Our OT-algorithm should provide good conflict resolution defaults in case
 # other clients have executed concurrent transactions since the undone
 # transaction.
 Observe the state of your collection and tell me if you expected